BMI Calculator

 What Is BMI?
 (Body Mass Index Explained)

 Body Mass Index (BMI) is a standardized measurement that uses your height and weight to estimate whether you are underweight, at a healthy weight, overweight or obese.
-It is one of the most widely used health indicators worldwide due to its simplicity and consistency.
-While BMI is not a medical diagnosis, it provides a useful snapshot of your general health status.

 How BMI Is Calculated